Senior Leadership Team

 I am also one of the school's Safeguarding Team should you have any concerns about the welfare of a child.

-Ms Lorraine Lucken - Assistant Headteacher
+Ms Lorraine Lucken - Deputy Headteacher

 I joined Alexander McLeod Primary School in 2000 as a support teacher and have since lead on the development of the Early Years as well as Art, Phonics and EAL provision across the school.